Preface: Welcome to the race—Quantity & quality of content

 Tip #1: Hone their craft

-Another way to help your designers is to send them to conferences like Adobe Max, HOW Design, AIGA and Brand New.
+Another way to help your design team develop new skills is to send them to conferences like Adobe Max, HOW Design, AIGA and Brand New.
 There, they can hear from key figures in the industry and mingle with their peers.
 They can keep a pulse on the state of the industry, and often, it is a much-needed morale and creativity boost.

 If you don't have the time or budget to send them to those bigger conferences, there are often local meet-ups that offer many of the same experiences.
 Check out Creative Mornings or your local AIGA chapter to get plugged in.